How to Set Up Oculus Proxies on Ubuntu

 For SOCKS5 proxies, use this format:

-Test your proxy setup to ensure it is working correctly.
+Verify that your proxy setup is functioning correctly.

 1. Use the following command to check your IP address: